rfabbri/pd-macambira/abstractions/footils/sssad/README.txt

-[sssad] was written by Frank Barknecht <fbar@footils.org> and was inspired from a discussion about Max's [pv] and [pvar] objects on pd-list brought up by "Item State"
+[sssad] was written by Frank Barknecht <fbar@footils.org> and was inspired from a discussion about Max's [pv] and [pvar] objects on pd-list brought up by "Item State".
+Filtering out duplicates when saving data uses an approach by Enrique Erne.

+Older versions internally it used the helper abstractions in the "_sssad/"
-Internally it uses [singleton] which goes back to an idea by Enrique Erne and IOhannes m zmoelnig plus [list_argument] which was ripped of from Hans-Christoph Steiner's [float_argument]
+subdirectory: [singleton] which goes back to an idea by Enrique Erne and IOhannes m zmoelnig plus [list_argument] which was ripped of from Hans-Christoph Steiner's [float_argument].
+Those are not used anymore and only kept for historic reasons, and will be delted when they've found another place.

 License
 =======